Sara Nelson (editor): Career

 Nelson became editor–in–chief of the trade magazine Publishers Weekly in January 2005.
 New York Times reporter Edward Wyatt suggested that the top job at Publishers Weekly in 2005 involved facing "many challenges".
 In her new position, Nelson added a new assessment for books called a "signature review".
-She permitted greater variety in the length of reviews (typically 200 to 500 words long), considered bylines to reviews, and changes to the magazine's cover format.
 Paid circulation dropped by 3,000 to 25,000 in the mid-2000s.
 Nelson pushed for significant changes towards modernization, greater use of the Web, and more focus on analytical reporting.
-Nelson speculated that the industry practice of printing too many books to "kind of create a buzz" and then having to ship books back from bookstores was inefficient.

 In 2008, Nelson commented on the intersection of political candidates, books, and television celebrities such as Oprah Winfrey and Obama.
 Nelson was interviewed on National Public Radio on Winfrey's influence, similar to that of radio personality Imus, in the publishing arena.

-Nelson wrote about such industry topics as Twitter writers signing book deals, Jonathan Littell's controversial 1,000 page Holocaust novel, and realignments of publishing firms.
+Nelson wrote about Twitter writers signing book deals, Jonathan Littell's controversial 1,000 page Holocaust novel, and realignments of publishing firms.
 She commented on trends in changing technology, such as the coming of digital books such as Amazon's Kindle.
-Nelson commented in 2010 that there were more instances of publishers picking up a self-published book, although such success stories are still rare.
-"Publishers are taking self-published books more seriously," she said.

 In 2009, Nelson was dismissed from Publishers Weekly.
-She said:

-The action was widely covered in prominent newspapers.
-There was considerable reaction by readers as well.
-One reader wrote: "Sara Nelson turned Publishers Weekly around!"
-Another wrote that "Sara Nelson pulled Publishers Weekly into the 21st century with grace, verve, and panache.
-And I've never met such a loud cheerleader for books and for the book publishing industry."
+The action was widely covered in newspapers.

 In September 2009, Nelson was appointed book editor at Oprah's O Magazine.
 She continued to comment in the media about new forces in publishing such as the new quarterly literary magazine called Electric Literature.
 Nelson appeared with Harry Smith of CBS News on The Early Show.
 She's also served as moderator for events sponsored by the LA Times Festival of Books.